The 10 Best e-learning platforms 2026. Comparison and Recommendations

 Open edX

-Open edX is an open-source LMS co-founded in 2012 by Harvard University and the Massachusetts Institute of Technology (MIT).
+Open edX is an open-source LMS launched in 2012 by Harvard University and the Massachusetts Institute of Technology (MIT).

 Price: